oktapath/oktapath.github.io/_posts/2020-10-02-dotnet-api.markdown

 </ItemGroup>
 ```

-Thats all you have to do, find the name of the package you need and just add it.
+That's all you have to do, find the name of the package you need and just add it.

 ***